Obtaining Bank Files

 Click the Import bank button on the main screen to start the Import Wizard.

-Select your file to Import and click Open.
-Common file types are Excel (.xls), Access (.mdb), Comma Delimited (.csv or .txt), tab delimited (.txt), and text (.txt).
+Click the Select File Icon to choose a file to Import and click Open.
+(Common file types are Excel (.xls), Access (.mdb), Comma Delimited (.csv or .txt), tab delimited (.txt), and text (.txt).)

 The Column Mapping screen allows you to specify the purpose of each column.
 Simply highlight a column, and select the appropriate column mapping from the drop down for the data.

 After selecting the Column Mapping, the section about the column names (F1, F2, F3, etc.) will switch from Red to Green and list the selected mapping.

 Repeat for each field that needs to be imported.
 Above, 'Date' is mapped to the field containing transactions dates.
 Some common fields for Bank Reconciliation are 'CheckNumber' for check number, 'Amount' for transaction amounts (alternatively, Debit/Credit if amount is split into two fields), and 'Description' for transaction description.
 See the article on 'Selecting Fields to Represent Amount' for more information on choosing an Amount mapping field.

 This screen will display a list of the importable rows and invalid rows.
 To review the list of Importable Records, click on the “+” sign as shown below.